The Trial of Marinovich and Matusevich, 22-27 March 1978 (49.3)

 For almost a whole day the court looked into the question of Matusevich’s ‘hooliganism’.
 Of the 36 witnesses who appeared, 14 were summoned in connection with the charge of hooliganism.

-The event which served as grounds for this charge took place six years (!) earlier.
-Travelling with friends in the Carpathians in the summer of 1972, Matusevich heard in the village of Krivorivnya that one of the tourists had insulted a Hutsul woman [note 1] who was passing by.
+Travelling with friends in the Carpathian mountain area in summer 1972, Matusevich heard in the village of Krivorivnya that one of the tourists had insulted a Hutsul woman [note 1] who was passing by.
 Matusevich reproached the offender, whose travelling companions then attacked Matusevich.
 Matusevich managed to escape them and the incident, it seemed, was over and done with.

-Not all the tourists affirmed that they had heard the criminal phrase.
-The Judge inquired at length how the incident should be described — as a ‘fight’, ‘struggle’ or ‘argument’.
-Even when it was the group’s documents which were under discussion he asked the ‘injured party’ each time whether he had any questions for the witness.
+The Judge inquired at length how the incident should be described: was it a ‘fight’, a ‘struggle’ or an ‘argument’?
+Even when the Helsinki Group’s documents were under discussion he asked the ‘injured party’ each time whether he had any questions for the witness.
 Danilov would answer with an important air that he had no questions to ask.
-According to the charge, Matusevich had accomplished an act of hooliganism out of a nationalistic motivation, because the tourists had been conversing in Russian.
-Meanwhile, it came out during the trial that [Matushevich’s companion] Valentina Girenko usually spoke in Russian.
+According to the charge, Matusevich had committed an act of hooliganism for nationalistic reasons, because the tourists were conversing in Russian.
+Meanwhile, it came out during the trial that Valentina Girenko , Matushevich’s companion at the time, usually spoke Russian.

 *